Iconic characters and their cultural impact on iconic and profound animated villains

 Impact of villains on animated stories

-Animated villains are essential to the development of the story, creating conflicts that drive the action and the growth of the protagonists.
+Animated villains are essential to the development of the story, creating conflicts that drive the action and growth of the protagonists.

 Their presence adds tension and dynamism to the plot, allowing the heroes to face challenges that test their character and values.